lordchewy/GambitCapstone/README.md

 -potential for unique card effects(to be determined based on complexity)

 ## Implementation
-Using react states for characters and turns player object will render and update information in real time using useEffect upon health changes.
+Using react states for characters and turns, player objects will render and update information in real time with useEffect upon health changes.
 The main state of the game will be determined with a useState for count which will determine if players can play(above 4) and when this value touches zero the enemy plays and the state resets until win/loss occurs.
 Card will operate as functions with a count increase(to progress count state).
 Before each match a select screen will render chosen character based on id from an api call and using useParams this will translate to the player character upon linking to start game.

 ### Tech Stack